Featured

 Counseling For Toxic Couples: What You Need To Know

-By |2023-07-07T08:26:22+00:00April 25th, 2023|Couples Counseling, Featured, Marriage Counseling, Relationship Issues|
+2025-04-11T06:43:56+00:00April 25th, 2023|Couples Counseling, Featured, Marriage Counseling, Relationship Issues|

 There is no such thing as a perfect relationship.
 One reason for that is that we live in an imperfect world, but alongside that is the reality that we are imperfect people.
 Even if the world were perfect, imperfect people would make short work of it.
 We bring our imperfections into our relationships, and sometimes we overcome our worst impulses.
 Other times, the person that we’re with is imperfect in different ways and when paired together it all works.
 In other situations, two imperfect people come together, and they don’t bring out the best in each other.
 Instead, some of their worst impulses are either encouraged or given free rein, running amok in the relationship.
 This causes immense damage to both of the people in the relationship and others that may be within the couple’s sphere of influence.
 When relationships flourish, they can be beautiful, and that’s what God wants for people.
 Healthy relationships bring wholeness, support growth, maintain accountability, and promote flourishing.
 The other side of flourishing relationships is toxic relationships, and these can be between friends, lovers, parents and their children, and siblings.
 If you are in a toxic romantic relationship, there is help available in both individual and couples counseling.
 Counseling can transform your relationship by helping you understand what has gone wrong in the relationship and why.
 Not only that, but one can learn new ways to be themselves in a relationship.
+Flower Mound Christian Counseling provides the guidance and support needed to begin that transformation.
 Signs of a toxic relationship To begin with, what does a toxic relationship look like?
 The word ‘toxic’ is quite prevalent in our world today.
 Essentially, it refers to deeply problematic and unhealthy traits within a relationship, things that hinder or undermine the flourishing of the couple.
-To frame it within a Christian worldview, it relates to ingrained sinful patterns and habits that [...]
+To frame [...]

 Comments Off on Counseling For Toxic Couples: What You Need To Know